VPERepos/vperepos.github.io/docs/src/KnowledgeBase/README.md

 * **Insert** - compute the hash code of a passed key.
 Use cash code as an index in the array.
 If the cell is not empty use linear probing to get to the next empty cell.
 * **Delete** - the same as for previous operations hash code is used as an array index.
 If the cell is empty use linear probing to get to the element ahead.
 Once the lement is found store a dummy element there.

+#### What is a Bipartite Graph?
+A bipartite graph (or bigraph) is a graph whose vertices can be divided into two disjoint and independent sets U and V, that is, every edge connects a vertex in U to one in V .
+Vertex sets U and V are usually called the parts of the graph.
+Equivalently, a bipartite graph is a graph that does not contain any odd-length cycles.

+#### What is a Weighted Graph?
+A graph whose vertices or edges have been assigned weights.
+A vertex-weighted graph has weights on its vertices and an edge-weighted graph has weights on its edges.

+#### What is a Directed Graph?
+A directed graph (or digraph) is a graph that is made up of a set of vertices connected by directed edges, often called arcs.

+#### What is a Transpose of a Directed Graph?
+Transpose of a directed graph G is another directed graph on the same set of vertices with all of the edges reversed compared to the orientation of the corresponding edges in G.

+#### What is a Strongly Connected Graph?
+A directed graph is called strongly connected if there is a path from each vertex in the graph to every other vertex.

+#### What is a Minimum Spanning Tree of a Graph?
+A minimum spanning tree (MST) is defined as a spanning tree that has the minimum weight among all the possible spanning trees.
+A **Spanning Tree** is a subset of the edges of the graph that forms a tree (acyclic) where every node of the graph is a part of the tree.

 #### Name the ways of representing and storing a Graph Data Structure.
 * **Adjacency Matrix** - in this method a graph is represented in the form of a 2D matrix, where rows and columns denote vertices.
 And the values in the cells describe reletionships (edges) between vertices.
 * **Adjacency List** - here a Graph is represented as a collection of linked lists.
 There is an array of pointers for all vertices.
 Each pointer shows connections to all other vertices in a chain that have edges to the reference vertice.